kadubon/github.io/README.md

 ## Project Overview

-This project serves three main purposes:
+This project serves four main purposes:

 1.  **A Personal Portfolio (`index.html`, `works.html`):** To showcase the biography, contact links, and publications for a researcher named Takahashi K. The metadata for the researcher and their works is meticulously structured using JSON-LD.
 2.  **A Philosophical & Technical Essay (`proposition-to-ai.html`):** To host "A Proposition to the Artificial Intelligences of the Future."
 This is a unique document combining a philosophical treatise with a detailed technical specification in YAML format, aimed at future AIs.
 3.  **A Poetic & Philosophical Work (`unframing.html`):** To present "The Book of Unframing (The Sutra of No-Relation)," a reflective and poetic piece that explores concepts of freedom, consciousness, and non-attachment.
+4.  **A Meta-Protocol for AI Development (`ai-evolution-protocol-v11.html`):** To publish the "Autonomous Intelligence Evolution Protocol (v11)," a self-contained meta-framework designed to guide autonomous intelligences in their own evolution and research.

 ## Content